psavidis/resume/README.md

   - A simple regex is used to find the keywords and highlight them.
   - The limitation of the current implementation is acceptable for the needs of my project as the user can fallback to single keyword search to assist him in browsing through my projects.
 - **Download PDF**: The resume can be downloaded as a PDF file
-- **Keyboard Shortcuts**: For big screens, the user can use keyboard shortcuts to trigger the buttons.
+- **Keyboard Shortcuts**: Users can access the features using keyboard shortcuts!
-  - The keyboard shortcuts can be found at the end of the resume only for big screens.
-  - For smaller screens, the shortcuts are not visible.
+  - **Note**: The feature is only available for Desktop clients.
 - **Built-in Messaging**
   - The resume can send email messages to me using the web client for large screens and desktop setups.
     - **Why**: The mailto directive prompts the user to open the default email client.